bizhuka/eui/info/ZCL_EUI_SCREEN-en.md

 ### 1.1) Screen number IV_DYNNR parameter

-If you are familiar with two common SAP techniques,\
+If you are familiar with two common SAP techniques,<br/>
 You do not need to declare the screen through `SELECTION-SCREEN BEGIN OF SCREEN` in the program, just use:

 * CALL FUNCTION **'FREE_SELECTIONS_DIALOG'**